-National Emergency Number 999 (Mobile phone, dial 112) Universiti Malaya Security Office +603 7967 7070 • Universiti Malaya Medical Centre (UMMC) +603 7949 2892 Emergency Department Universiti Malaya Students' Health Clinic +603 7967 6445 Occupational Safety & Health and Environment +603 7967 6597 (OSHE) • Department of Chemistry Office +603 7967 4204 • Pantai Fire Station (Jalan Pantai Baru) +603 2282 4444 • Pantai Police Station (Jalan Pantai Baru) +603 2282 2222 precautions, the risks can be minimized if basic safety practices are followed.
+National Emergency Number 999 (Mobile phone, dial 112) Universiti Malaya Security Office +603 7967 7070 • Universiti Malaya Medical Centre (UMMC) +603 7949 2500 Emergency Department Universiti Malaya Students' Health Clinic +603 7967 6445 Occupational Safety &amp; Health, Risk and +603 7967 6597 Environment Centre (OSHREC) • Radiation Protection Service Unit (UPPS) +603 7967 6962/6963 • Department of Chemistry Office +603 7967 4204 • Pantai Fire Station (Jalan Pantai Baharu) +603 2282 4444 • Pantai Police Station (Jalan Pantai Baharu) +603 2282 2222 (The numbers given above are working telephone numbers, as of 28th August 2023)

+Safety is the primary concern in any chemical laboratory.
+Chemicals, particularly organic chemicals, are almost all potentially hazardous.
+Fortunately, with sensible and correct precautions, the risks can be minimized if basic safety practices are followed.
 The responsibility for laboratory safety lies with everyone working in the laboratory.
 Sensible laboratory conduct does not mean memorizing a list of rules!
 The true test is the actual conduct in the laboratory and safety rules apply to all laboratory activities.
-Individual safety is affected by the action of fellow workers in the laboratory.
+Individual safety is affected by the actions of fellow workers in the laboratory.
 Therefore, it is in everyone's best interest to follow safety work practices.